kgish/ruby-hal-server/README.md

 ## HAL/JSON Web API

-Here is an overview of the Web API functionalities that the api server exposes.
+Here is an overview of the Web API functionalities that the hal server exposes.

-    [:host]      = hostname of api server, default `127.0.0.1` [:port]      = port used by api server, default `8080` [:resource]  = one of `%w{products users sessions}` [:id]        = resource id
+    [:host]      = hostname of hal server, default `127.0.0.1` [:port]      = port used by hal server, default `8080` [:resource]  = one of `%w{products users sessions}` [:id]        = resource id
     [:templated] = true or false, default true